 A banner in the Sao Paulo, Brazil Pride Parade.
 Mídia NINJA.
 CC BY-NC 2.0

-Between May 30th and June 2nd, Sao Paulo comes to life with Pride celebrations.
-Beginning with the metropolis's Diversity Cultural Fair and ending with its Pride Parade, the Pride weekend is full of alluring activities for travelers and locals alike.
+From June 19 to 22, Sao Paulo will come to life with Pride celebrations for 2025.
+Beginning with the Studio 40 Festa kickoff party and ending with its Pride Parade, the Pride weekend is full of alluring activities for travelers and locals alike.

 With nearly 20 floats carrying dozens of performing artists and electronic music filling Paulista Avenue, Sao Paulo’s Pride Parade draws visitors from around the world.
-During the city's 27th Pride celebration in 2023, over three million people took to the streets for its Pride Parade.
+During the city's 27th Pride celebration in 2023, over three million people took to the streets for its Pride Parade, making it the largest Pride parade in the world, according to the Guinness Book of World Records.

 Madison Paulus